AdobeDocs/journey-optimizer.de-DE/help/using/configuration/frequency-rules.md

 >[!NOTE]
 >
->Nachrichten <!--that do not have any selected category or messages -->wobei die ausgewählte Kategorie **[!UICONTROL Transactional]** wird nicht mit den Frequenzregeln bewertet.
+>Nachrichten <!--that do not have any selected category or messages -->, bei denen die ausgewählte Kategorie **[!UICONTROL Transaktion]** ist, werden nicht mit den Häufigkeitsregeln bewertet.

 <!--Clicking the link out button next to the category selector will jump you over to the rules inventory screen to see which rules will be applied to the message.-->